ismailsalim/semantic-wand/README.md

-# Semantic Wand: A Learning-based Tool For Natural Image Object Extraction
+# Semantic Wand: A Learning-based Tool for Object Extraction in Natural Images

 ## Setting up an environment
 The pipeline is built using Python 3.6 and requires: